 Running, for example has been known as a form of exercise with a very high incidence of low body injuries.
 This is not to say running is bad for you, but it is recommended to get personal coaching and planned progressions for optimal performance and to minimize injuries.

 “Half of the running population gets injured in some way every year, and this estimate may very well be on the low side.”

 Below is chart that indicates a generalized rate of injury to results from High to Low Impact Training:

 ***Results - refer to most common results from HIIT training which include increase of cardiovascular fitness, increase in muscle strength/tone, and a decrease in body fat.
 Results and Rate of Injury may vary in different fitness settings.

 Smarter training can help you stay at your peak longer

 What’s the alternative?
 When you look at a model such as low impact HIIT where you can still push the body without the high forces on the joints, you get similar if not better fitness results.
-This means getting all the benefits of HIIT training with a much lesser chance of injury.
+This means receiving all the benefits of HIIT training with a lesser chance of injury.
 Low impact movements are generally characterized as having one foot on the ground or stable surface - movements such as squats, step-ups, rowing, cycling are all good examples of low impact movements.
-More so, the life expectancy these days are higher than ever – we may not realize the longevity of our joints or body in our 20’s and 30’s but preservation is key so that we stay strong for life.
-By “training smarter” and using low impact in our programs, we can reduce the chances of injuries, maximize gains from training and live stronger for longer.
+More so, today’s life expectancy is higher than ever – we may not understand the longevity of our joints in our 20’s and 30’s but preservation is key.
+By “training smarter” and using low impact in our programs, we can reduce the chances of injuries, maximize gains from training and be stronger for longer.